Extracting representations of cognition across neuroimaging studies improves brain decoding: Discussion on the model design

 \subsubsection{Empirical comparison of transfer penalties}

-Both the dropout and low-rank approaches are a priori competitive to foster transfer learning.
+\paragraph{Dropout versus $\ell_2$.} Both the dropout and low-rank approaches are a priori competitive to foster transfer learning.
 Our final method uses a combination of both, as it enforces a hard low-rank constraint and uses dropout.
-This choice was motivated by the experiment summarized in \autoref{fig:l2}.
-We compare three regularization variants, measuring the improvement due to hard low-rank constraints and the difference between dropout and $\ell_2$.
-The three estimators use input dropout ($p = 0.25$), while dropout between layer 2 and 3 is initialized to $p = 0.75$ when used.\footnote{ The $\ell_2$ accuracy gain is an upper-bound of its actual performance when $\lambda$ is set with cross-validation, as we take the highest performing $\lambda$ on the \textit{test} sets.
-Symmetrically, we may slightly improve results by setting dropout rates using cross-validation---we choose not to to avoid the fragility of cross-validation in neuro-imaging~\autocite{varoquaux_cross-validation_2018}. } We observe that forcing $\V$ to be low-rank is beneficial (0.7\% mean accuracy gain, 72\% experiments with net increase), and that dropout regularization performs significantly better than low-rank inducing $\ell_2$ penalties (2.7\% mean accuracy gain, 79\% experiments with net increase).
-This justifies using dropout and hard-rank constraints for regularization.
+This choice was motivated by a first experiment, summarized in \autoref{fig:l2}.
+We compare three regularization variants by measuring the improvement due to hard low-rank constraints and the difference between dropout and $\ell_2$.
+The three estimators use input dropout ($p = 0.25$).
+The first two estimators use $\ell_2$ regularization.
+Dropout between layer 2 and 3 is initialized to $p = 0.75$ in the third estimators.
+The first estimator does not use a hard-rank constraint ($l = c = 545$), while others use $l = 128$.\footnote{The reported $\ell_2$ accuracy gain is larger than its actual performance when $\lambda$ is set with cross-validation, as we take the highest performing $\lambda$ on the \textit{test} sets.
+Symmetrically, we may slightly improve results by setting dropout rates using cross-validation---we choose not to, to avoid the fragility of cross-validation in neuro-imaging~\cite{varoquaux_cross-validation_2018}.} We observe that forcing $\V$ to be low-rank is beneficial (0.7\% mean accuracy gain, 72\% experiments with net increase) in the absence of dropout, and that dropout regularization performs significantly better than low-rank inducing $\ell_2$ penalties (2.7\% mean accuracy gain, 79\% experiments with net increase).
+This justifies using dropout regularization.

+\paragraph{Low-rank constraints and second-layer width.} With dropout, the performance of multi-study decoding varies with the size of the latent space $l$, as displayed in \autoref{fig:varying_l}.
+The performance reaches a plateau at $l \approx 128$.
+Setting a high $l$ results in more scattered networks, so that different but similar MSTONs may be recruited to decode the same psychological condition (see examples in \autoref{fig:duplicated-components}).
+Choosing a low $l$ leads to slightly worse performances but more interpretable components.
+We therefore use $l = 128$, as if offers the best performance/interpretability trade-off.

+\paragraph{First-layer width.} Some previous work \cite{dadi2019fine} studies the impact of projecting brain signal onto $k$ functional units, for varying $k$ and different fMRI analysis tasks.
+The conclusion of this work applies here: setting a high $k$ ensures the best performances.
+We use $k=465$ grey-matter components extracted from $512$ full-brain components due to constraints in training---higher $k$ may be used in future work.